Rastriya Swatantra Party

+The Rastriya Swatantra Party (राष्ट्रिय स्वतन्त्र पार्टी, abbr.
+RSP) is a centrist political party in Nepal.
+The party was running as a coalition partner in Prachanda-led government with four cabinet ministries from 6 March 2024 to 12 July 2024.

-The party was announced in June 2022 by Rabi Lamichhane.
-The party was registered with the Election Commission of Nepal on July 1, 2022, ahead of the 2022 Nepalese general election.
-The RSP is currently the fourth-largest national party in Nepal following the 2022 results.
+Previously, it remained as a junior ally in the Prachanda-led government from 26 December 2022 until 5 February 2023.
+The party was announced by Rabi Lamichhane in June 2022 and registered with the Election Commission of Nepal on 1 July 2022, ahead of the 2022 Nepalese general election.
+The RSP was the fourth-largest national party in Nepal following the 2022 election.

 History

+Formation-present

-Rabi Lamichhane resigned as managing director of Galaxy 4K on 16 June 2022 and announced that he would be contesting in the 2022 general elections for a seat at the House of Representatives.
+On 16 June 2022, Rabi Lamichhane resigned as managing director of Galaxy 4K television and announced that he would be contesting in the 2022 general elections for a seat at the House of Representatives.
 On 21 June 2022, he announced the formation of Rastriya Swatantra Party along with a 21-member central committee.
 The party was formally registered in the Election Commission on 1 July 2022 with Rabi Lamichhane as the founding president and a bell inside a circle as its election symbol.

-The party fielded FPTP candidates in 131 constituencies and submitted a closed list of prospective 107 PR lawmakers for seats to the House of Representatives at the 2022 general elections.
+The party fielded FPTP candidates in 131 constituencies and submitted a closed list of prospective 107 PR lawmakers for seats of House of Representatives amidst the 2022 general elections.
 The party did not field any candidates for provincial assemblies.
 The party selected candidates through primary elections.
-The party emerged as the fourth-largest party in the House of Representatives.
-The party won in seven constituencies; four in Kathmandu, one in Lalitpur and two in Chitwan.
-It got 10.70% of the party list vote and became one of the seven national parties in the Federal Parliament.
-The party won an additional 13 seats through the proportional representation system, bringing their total parliamentary strength in the House of Representatives to 20.
+While the party emerged as the fourth-largest party in the House of Representatives, it secured victory in seven constituencies of which four were in Kathmandu, one in Lalitpur and two in Chitwan.
+It received 10.70% of the party list vote and became one of the seven national parties in the Federal Parliament.
+The party was allotted with 13 seats through the proportional representation system, bringing their total parliamentary strength in the House of Representatives to 20.
+Later the party won Tanahun 1 constituency where the party fielded Swarnim Wagle who later advocated in parliament for decreasing the number of army in country.

+Party president Rabi Lamichhane fled from the Nakkhu jail during the 2025 Nepalese Gen Z protests later to which he gave justification that it was per the decision of Ministry of Home Affairs.
+Later the credibility was rejected by the prison administration while he faced mass criticism for indirectly promoting prisoned criminals to run away from prison.
+Party leaders remained divided on dissolving the parliament where leaders including Sobita Gautam condemned possibility of any such moves.
+Party joint general secretary and former MP Sumana Shrestha resigned from the post and later from party membership on 14 September 2025 in the awake of protests citing culture of leader worship in the party.

 Organization

-The party has announced that it will not have any sister organizations and only have members and no cadres.
-It has also announced that primary elections would be held to select candidates for elections from the party.
+The party had announced that it would have no sister organizations and only have members, not cadres.
+It had also announced that primary elections would be held to select candidates for elections from the party.